AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-container-component.md

 ![Editable container components](./assets/spa-container-component/intro.png)

-In this chapter, we'll add an editable container to the home view allowing authors to compose and layout rich content experiences using AEM React Core Components directly in the SPA.
+In this chapter, we add an editable container to the home view allowing authors to compose and layout rich content experiences using AEM React Core Components directly in the SPA.

 ## Update the WKND App